dfinity/portal/docs/developer-docs/good-to-know/token-holders/self-custody-quickstart.md

     This command displays output similar to the following:

-        Creating a wallet canister on theicnetwork.
+        Creating a wallet canister on the IC network.
         The wallet canister on the "ic" network for user "default" is "53zcu-tiaaa-aaaaa-qaaba-cai"

 ## Transfer ICP tokens to another account